jfogarty/latex-nonfiction-ebook-template/README.md

 A .mobi can be generated directly, but this is just useful as a draft.
 You need to edit the .epub file with a good ePub editor such as [Calibre](http://calibre-ebook.com/) which can then be used to generate the .mobi.

+Calibre can also be used to generate Kindle only **AZW3** formatted books, which are essentially just highly compressed versions of mobi with DRM.

 ### Format: Html Single Page Website